An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Method

 \subsection{Width of the Instability Strip}

 The finite width of the instability introduces additional scatter in the PL relation and should be included quadratically as an uncertainty in apparent magnitudes.
 In \citet{Riess2019}, the width of the instability strip is obtained by taking the scatter of the PL relation ($0.075 \, \rm mag$ from their Table 3), and by subtracting quadratically the errors on photometric measurements (e.g. photometric inhomogeneities, phase corrections) which are of $0.030 \, \rm mag$.
 They obtained an intrinsic width of $0.069 \, \rm mag$ for the instability strip in the $W_H$ index.
 Similarly, the values in the $V$ and $I$ bands are $0.22 \, \rm mag$ and $0.14\, \rm mag$ \citep{Macri2006}.
 In the $J$, $H$ and $K$ bands, the study by \citet{Persson2004} gives a width of $0.11 \, \rm mag$, $0.09 \, \rm mag$ and $0.07\, \rm mag$ for the NIR instability strip.
 For \textit{Spitzer} bands, we adopted a width of $0.07 \, \rm mag$ \citep{Scowcroft2011, Monson2012}.
-Finally, it is difficult to estimate the width of the instability strip in \textit{Gaia} bands because most calibrations from the literature either use Wesenheit indices or provide PL relations without correcting the extinction.
-Assuming that the $G$, $BP$ and $RP$ bands are similar to the $V$ band in terms of wavelength and PL dispersion, the width of the instability strip in \textit{Gaia} bands is set to $0.22 \, \rm mag$.
-These values are listed in Table \ref{table:filters}. \\
+In the \textit{Gaia} bands $G$, $BP$ and $RP$ as well as in the \textit{Gaia} Wesenheit $W_G$ we adopt for the width of the instability strip the PL dispersion obtained in the LMC by \citet{Ripepi2019} (see their Table 1): $0.19 \, \rm mag$, $0.23 \, \rm mag$, $0.16 \, \rm mag$ and $0.10 \, \rm mag$ respectively.
+Although their magnitudes are not dereddened, the reddening in the LMC is limited and homogeneous, and the small fraction of highly reddened Cepheids has little impact on the scatter of the PL relation.
+Indeed, according to \citet{Ripepi2019}, the scatter decreases from $BP$ to $G$ and from $G$ to $RP$, as expected, and is perfectly consistent with the width adopted for the other filters.
+For the $W_{VI}$ Wesenheit magnitudes we adopt a width of $0.077 \, \rm mag$ from \citet{Soszynski2015}.
+Finally in $W_{JK}$ and $W_{VK}$ we adopt a width of $0.086 \, \rm mag$ and $0.077 \, \rm mag$ respectively, from the study by \citet{Ripepi2022} that gives a scatter of $0.088 \, \rm mag$ and $0.080 \, \rm mag$ respectively, and photometric errors of the order of $0.020 \, \rm mag$. \\